 Foot surgery is, in most cases, only considered as a last resort.

 You might not have expected to hear that from a highly trained foot surgeon, but it’s true.
 Whenever possible, we will always try to solve your painful foot problem conservatively.
-We even offer a lot of advanced surgical alternatives—cold laser therapy, custom orthotics, stem cell injections, etc.—in order to give you the best possible chance.
+We even offer a lot of advanced surgical alternatives—cold laser therapy, custom orthotics, etc.—in order to give you the best possible chance.

 However, sometimes surgery is truly necessary in order to restore your feet or ankles to proper working order.
 And when that happens, you can trust your feet to Dr. Anthony Spitz.
 He has specialized in a wide range of advanced techniques that can significantly improve outcomes while saving you both time and money.